-The State Board of Education (SBOE) has begun the work to create a new Long-Range Plan for Public Education, which will establish broad goals for the next five to seven years.
+The State Board of Education (SBOE) is currently working to create a new Long-Range Plan for Public Education, which will establish broad goals for the Texas public school system.

 The guiding principles to be followed in developing the long-range plan are:

 - Addressing the most pressing issues facing public education in Texas;

 - Conveying one consistent vision on statewide priorities across the State Board of Education and the Texas Education Agency;

 - Outlining clearly the board's role in supporting the priorities;

 - Containing specific targets and processes to assess progress; and

 - Appropriately balancing depth and coverage with fiscal responsibility.